GFDRR/thinkhazard/README.rst

 The configuration of the threshold, return periods and units for the different hazard types can be done via the `thinkhazard_processing.yaml`.

+After any modification to this file, next harvesting will delete all layers, hazardsets and processing outputs.
+This means that next processing task will have to treat all hazardsets and may take a while (close to one hour).

 hazard_types
 ------------